-Higher Education, K-12 Education, Health & Physical Education, Early Childhood Education
+Education-whether Early Childhood Education, K-12 Education (including Physical and Health Education) or Higher Education-plays a key role in developing and enhancing the opportunity for students to explore and extend their physical literacy journey.

-Education plays a key role in developing and enhancing the opportunity for students to explore, enhance, and extend their physical literacy journey.
 Every child in Canada will move through education at some point in their life, some starting as early as six months.
-Educators need to ensure that children have the opportunity to build upon their physical literacy journey, and that they have continued opportunities to develop their physical literacy often.
+Educators need to ensure that children have the frequent, continued opportunity to develop and build upon their physical literacy.
 Age- and stage-appropriate movement skills and risky play need to be valued equally with literacy and numeracy, and they need to be developed in both unstructured and structured environments.
-Below are some key elements for making physical literacy meaningful for children across different ages and stages.

-A continuum for access to and development of physical literacy is required from early childhood education to post-secondary, requiring all of these stages to develop, implement, and monitor a physical literacy framework that is progressive and inclusive from infancy to adulthood, and continuous across the entire development spectrum.
+A continuum for access to and development of physical literacy is required from early childhood education to post-secondary, requiring all of these stages to develop, implement and monitor a physical literacy framework that is progressive and inclusive from infancy to adulthood, and continuous across the entire development spectrum.
 In this regard, physical literacy can be developed continuously in a manner similar to language literacy from early childhood to adulthood.